-My bowl is therefore very sturdy and not appealing to bite, because of the thickness, hard and smooth materials, it just doesn’t interest me as something to grab or chew.
+My YETI bowl is therefore very sturdy and not appealing to bite, because of the thickness, hard and smooth materials, it just doesn’t interest me as something to grab or chew.

 Can you flip over the YETI Boomer dog bowl?

 It doesn’t appeal to me to pick it up by the edge because of the thick, smooth walls mentioned above.
 Someone who was much more determined and boisterous than me could probably manage it, though.

 The YETI Boomer dog bowl also has a non-slip foot, which means it’s hard for me to push it around, and the shape of the bowl’s design makes it difficult to get a paw or nose under the edge to actually flip it over.

-I can still put toys or my paws in the bowl and then shake them around when soaking wet with water, though, but I’m sure I could do that with just about any water bowl.
+I can still put toys or my paws in the YETI bowl and then shake them around when soaking wet with water, though, but I’m sure I could do that with just about any dog water bowl.

-Is this the best-looking dog bowl on the market?
+Is this the best-looking dog bowl?

 Well, my parents seem to think so.
 It matches their YETI Ramblers so we can all feel like part of the same pack when having a drink together 🙂

-The YETI Boomer is available in a range of attractive colors, as well as plain stainless steel.
+It’s available in a range of attractive colors, as well as plain stainless steel.
 My bowl is the ‘seafoam’ color.
 The other color I really like is the ‘river green’ version, which is a darker green.

-How big is the YETI Boomer 8 dog bowl?
+How big is the YETI Boomer dog bowl?

 It’s been a perfect size for me, I first used my bowl when I was around three months old, and it’s good to know I won’t outgrow it when I’m fully grown (when I’ll be a large Border Collie and around 45lb).

-My feline brothers and smaller dog buds will be pleased to know that YETI now also makes the Boomer dog (or cat) bowl in a smaller size, called the YETI Boomer 4 dog bowl.
+My feline brothers and smaller dog buds will be pleased to know that the brand also makes the Boomer dog (or cat) bowl in a smaller size, called the YETI Boomer 4 dog bowl.

-The YETI Boomer 4 measures 6 4/5 in diameter by 3 1/9 in height, weighs 1.2lb when empty and holds up to four cups of water.
+The Boomer 4 measures 6 4/5 in diameter by 3 1/9 in height, weighs 1.2lb when empty and holds up to four cups of water.

-Is the YETI Boomer dog bowl easy to clean?
+Is the YETI Boomer easy to clean?